indra120/admin-dashboard-design/README.md

-a simple admin dashboard design created with React
+a simple admin dashboard design